Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 My inspiration was a mixture of codeinstitute, youtube two youtubers inparticular and my personal view on how I wanted it to look.

 #### Images
+The Images I obtained are from google images and flipped to get the mirror image for the comuter side via [onlinepngtools](https://onlinepngtools.com/flip-png-horizontally) This site became a saviour of mine as its quick and easy .
+I'd spent a number of hours in paint flipping but losing transparancy when doing so .
+Which is not the case with the website above.

 #### Acknowledgements
 I'd like to firstly acknowledge my mentor Simen D , his guidence helped me structure the project to meet deadlines for our meetings which helped immensley .Id also like to thank the members of slack who helped me with some issues I had .
-Nameley JavaScript parseInt.